papis/papis/doc/source/web-application.rst

 Web Application
 ===============

-Since v0.12, papis ships with an experimental, simple yet handy web application.
+Since v0.12, Papis ships with an experimental, simple yet handy web application.

 You can start the web application by issuing the following command